B2. Operations

 To Facilitate the Task To Enrich the Task

-• Give cubes and several drawings of two nests to the student, ask them to divide the cubes into the nests and write the breakdown under the nests.
-Leave the cubes in all the nests from beginning to end so the student can see the breakdowns already made;
+• Give cubes and several drawings of two nests to the student, ask them to divide the cubes into the nests and write the combination under the nests.
+Leave the cubes in all the nests from beginning to end so the student can see the combinations already found;

 • ask to place the nests in an order that shows the existing pattern (+ 1 or - 1).

-Ask students to find all the possible distributions of birds in three nests rather than in two nests.
+Ask students to find all the possible combinations of birds in three nests rather than in two nests.